Papua Act 1905

-The Papua Act 1905 (Cth) was an Act of the Parliament of Australia which transferred the territory of Papua from the United Kingdom of Great Britain and Ireland to Australia.
+The Papua Act 1905 was an act of the Parliament of Australia which provided for the Territory of Papua to be organised as a replacement for the former British New Guinea, which had been transferred to Australian control in 1902.
+The provisions of the new act went into force on 1 September 1906, establishing Papua as the first Australian external territory established pursuant to the constitution of Australia.
 It formally incorporated Papua as an external territory of Australia and remained in effect until Papua's merger with the Territory of New Guinea with the passage of the Papua and New Guinea Act 1949.